 The Father understood human nature and how we need visible examples with skin on them.
 Today it is no different.
 For proper discipleship to take place, we need to see examples of Godly men who are following hard after Christ.

-The hearts of the fathers to the children,
+6 And he will turn Tthe hearts of the fathers to the children,

 And the hearts of the children to their fathers,

 Lest I come and strike the earth with a curse.”
 NKJV

 Where is the biblical balance?
 Who is responsible for maintaining the proper relationship in which God gets the glory He deserves?